Increased security and better quality of life for care recipients through technology

 "Our municipality is large and expansive, and at night we just need one car to cover the whole area.
 This solution is incredibly time and cost saving", says Tanja Fredensborg.

-At the old people's homes and nursing homes where the solution has been introduced, the staff have increased flexibility and a better working situation with reduced stress, and the ability to better plan their time.
-Grimstad municipality plans to roll out the solution to more old people's homes and nursing homes.
+At the care facilities where the solution has been introduced, the staff have increased flexibility and a better working situation with reduced stress, and the ability to better plan their time.
+Grimstad municipality plans to roll out the solution to additional care facilities.

 "In the slightly longer term, we are thinking about even more cameras and an even more developed solution.
-By then the next generation will have started to grow old, and they will have an even greater acceptance of the use of technology", says Tanja Fredensborg.
+By then the next generation will have started to advanced in age, and they will have an even greater acceptance of the use of technology", says Tanja Fredensborg.

 About the solution from Tellu and Axis